khakomaki/NPCChatter/README.md

 ## Abilities

-- Call out chat for being too NPC by mimicking the its behaviour
+- Call out chat for being too NPC by mimicking its behaviour
     - adjustable for different chats
     - adjustable for avoiding bot from spamming
 - Calculate chat's NPC-meter